Skip to content

 3. Install: Copy the relevant IDE-specific rules to your project root:

-• For Cursor: Copy .cursor/ directory
+• For Cursor: Copy .cursor/ directory to your project

-• For Windsurf: Copy .windsurf/ directory
+• For Windsurf: Copy .windsurf/ directory to your project

-• For GitHub Copilot: Copy .github/instructions/ directory
+• For GitHub Copilot: Copy .github/ directory to your project

 Repository Level Installation